 At Group level, Statkraft has a dedicated staff to follow-up the company's work and performance as regards corporate responsibility on an overall level.
 This staff has an advisory role vis-à-vis the business units and ensures that corporate responsibility is properly discharged in the Group's management and reporting system.

 Statkraft has a model for implementing major development projects, mergers and acquisitions which ensures a unified approach to for example corporate responsibility from an early phase and through stepwise decision processes.
 The model's basic principle is that each main decision must be accompanied by documented information on a number of stipulated topics, including corporate responsibility, as part of the decision basis.

 Emergency preparedness plans have been prepared for all operative units in the Group and focus especially on protecting life and health, avoiding negative environmental impact and securing the company's assets.
 Emergency drills are held regularly on different levels in the organisation so that unexpected, serious situations will be handled in a suitable manner.

 In its work, the Group Audit considers to what extent the requirements and guidelines for discharging corporate responsibility have been implemented and adhered to in the organisation.
 This takes place through focused audits and as part of more wide-ranging efforts.
-In 2014, no serious non-compliances were registered in connection with corporate social responsibility.

-Statkraft has a Group-wide system for registration and follow-up of non-compliances and potential improvements.
+Statkraft has a Group-wide reporting system for registration and follow-up of non-compliances and potential improvements.
 The system facilitates structured handling of measures and deadlines, analysis of causal links and learning across the organisation.